-There are a few steps you can take to insulate your caravan and reduce the threat of damage dues to cold winter weather:
+There are steps you can take to insulate your caravan and reduce the threat of damage due to cold winter weather:

-Something which often gets overlooked when caravanning in the winter is the need to change your gas supply.
-You'll also need to switch from butane to propane cylinders as propane operates at a higher pressure than Butane and can still be used when temperatures plummet as low -40 degrees Centigrade.
-You will also need to change the regulator as it won't be interchangeable between the two cylinders.
-Speak to your regular gas supplier about getting set up for winter touring and make sure you follow all the safety procedures.
+You'll need to switch from butane to propane cylinders in the winter as propane operates at a higher pressure and can still be used even if temperatures plummet.
+Don't forget to change the regulator too as it won't be interchangeable between the two cylinders.

-If you are planning on staying out for the whole day and temperatures are struggling to climb above freezing, leave the heating on very low just to keep the ambient temperature inside the caravan well above freezing.
+If you are planning on staying out for the whole day, leave the heating on very low just to keep the temperature inside the caravan above freezing.

-At night the temperature drops further.
-You may have wrapped yourself up warm enough under the duvet but make sure you leave a little bit of mains heating on to make sure the pipes don't freeze.
+At night when the temperature drops further make sure you leave the mains heating on to ensure the pipes don't freeze.

-Even once you get home from your chilly adventure, it's worth the time and effort spent taking a few precautions when you store your caravan, to ensure that the cold weather doesn't get to it whilst it's laid up on the drive way or in storage.
+Once you get home from your adventure it's worth the time and effort to take precautions to ensure that the cold doesn't affect your caravan whilst it's on the driveway or in storage.

-Return the taps to the central 'open' position so they can release any pent up pressure caused by the expansion or contraction action of repeated freeze/thawing.
+Return the taps to the central 'open' position so they can release any built-up pressure caused by changes in temperature.